dilevin/computer-graphics-csc317/README.md

 There will be seven programming assignments in total (10% each).

 \* The final project is for bonus marks.
 It will be graded as a competition.
-The top 5 students from the Tuesday lecture (LEC0201 & LEC2201) and the top 5 students from the Wednesday lecture (LEC0201 & LEC2001) will receive bonus marks as follows:
+The top 5 students from the Tuesday lecture (LEC0201 & LEC2201) and the top 5 students from the Wednesday lecture (LEC0201 & LEC2001) will receive bonus marks as follows (at the discretion of the instructors):

 | Bonus | Ranking |
 | ----: | :-------------- |
-| 5% | 1st place
+| 3.0% | 1st place
-| 4% | 2nd place
+| 2.4% | 2nd place
-| 3% | 3rd place
+| 1.8% | 3rd place
-| 2% | 4th place
+| 1.2% | 4th place
-| 1% | 5th place
+| 0.6% | 5th place
 | 0% | > 6th place

 ## Lateness Policy